alcogy/TinyAMS/README.md

-# Bushmills
+# TinyAMS

-Bushmills is a attendance management system.
+TinyAMS is a simple attendance management system.
-It has two mainly functions.

-1. Timecard
-2. Attendance list on the month.

-build by TypeScript/React/nodejs/Express.
+This system is build by ReactJS/TypeScript/nodejs.

 ## Pages